ConversaSrl/unesco-guidelines/contents/en/pages/index.md

 background-color="blue"
 eye="Community"
 title="Share your experiences"
 subtitle="As with all guidelines, it is UNESCO’s intention that this remains a living document that is updated over time.
-Through implementation, guidelines and recommendations are shaped and sharpened." inline=2
+Through implementation, guidelines and recommendations are shaped and sharpened. <br><br>" inline=2
 %}